 Since that first version, there were regular updates all the way to 2009 when V3 popped out, but there was a point before that when most printing organisations drew a line in the sand.
 And for many, that was when the PDF format contained enough print-ready data to make the format stable and viable – and that was the point PDF V1.3 came out.

-> (here’s a handy link to the PDF reference document for you - all 696 pages of technical nonsense (you can thank me later!)
+V1.3 of the document seems to have done a runner from Adobe's website, but here’s a handy link to V1.4 of their PDF reference document for you - all 462 pages of technical nonsense (you can thank me later!).

-> PDF Printing Guidelines
+PDF Printing Guidelines

 So, it’s important to check with your printing services company or commercial printer to get a copy of their PDF artwork guidelines before you send your artwork through.
 Here’s a download of Webmart Proofing Guidelines 2011 so you can see the kind of document to look out for.